Nature and Wildlife

 Nashville is the heart of Brown County and boasts more than 250 unique shops, featuring everything from decorating accessories to hand-blown glass and antiques.
 The Brown County Craft Gallery is a cooperative venue showcasing the handmade pottery, furniture, weavings, jewelry and photography of area artists.

 For the perfect gift for kids or grandkids, visit The Toy Chest, which has been a fixture in downtown Nashville for more than 20 years.
 Begin your holiday shopping early while enjoying the beauty of autumn's rich colors.
 Come back for the traditional "Spring Blossom Parade" and enjoy our redbud, dogwood and apple blossoms.
-Or, enjoy a spa day any time of year at Ethereal Village Salon & Spa.

 For art enthusiasts, the work of present day, as well as historic artists of the past, are on display at the Brown County Art Gallery and the Brown County Art Guild, both open daily and located in downtown Nashville.
 The historic home and studio of T. C. Steele is open daily and located about eight miles east of Nashville near Belmont

 There is so much to see and do in Brown County, from taking in a performance at the Brown County Playhouse, which features plays, movies, musical performances and much more.
 Nashville boasts numerous unique eateries and fine-dining establishments, such as Big Woods Brewing Co., Hob Nob Corner, Artists Colony Inn, Out of the Ordinary, Farmhouse Cafe and Story Inn.